 Uniform Domain Name Dispute Resolution Policy (UDRP)

-ICANN , the international administrator of the DNS, developed a Uniform Domain Name Dispute Resolution Policy (UDRP) years ago for the resolution of domain name disputes in what are known as gTLDs.
+Uniform Domain Name Dispute Resolution Policy (UDRP) is an alternative resolution of domain name disputes in what are known as gTLDs.
 These are generic top-level domains such as .com, .org and .net.
+The resolution was developed by ICANN , the international administrator of the DNS.

 The introduction of new gTLDs (including .vlaanderen and .brussels) means that the UDRP applies to these new domain names as well.

-ICANN does not manage any disputes under the UDRP but entrusts the management to a number of UDRP providers.
+ICANN does not manage any disputes but entrusts the management to a number of UDRP providers.
 As in the case of CEPANI for the .be dispute resolution procedure, the UDRP providers will follow the entire dispute and see to the administrative and legal settlement.

 The most relevant UDRP providers for Belgian litigants are: